 Why doesn’t the welfare program work very well?
 Why have there been so many problems with the wealth redistribution aspects of Obamacare?
 Why has Lyndon B. Johnson’s (LBJ) 1964-65 Great Society program failed to move the poverty level over the last fifty years, and why do most of the well-intentioned plans of liberalism fail to achieve on a level that could promote liberalism as the ideal political philosophy for all Americans, as opposed to the twenty some odd percent that maintain unwavering belief?

 The cynical conservative would say that these programs have inherent flaws that keep those immersed in these troubled programs voting for the career politicians that promise to fix them in every election cycle.
 While this may, in fact, apply to liberal politicians, the liberal citizen would inform you that they have nothing to gain from the failure of the program for which they advocate.
 They don’t understand how a conservative could be rooting on the failure of a program ostensibly designed to help the poor.
-Most conservatives are not, of course, they just have a different way of approaching the matter, but the conservative methods to fixing the problem are complicated, difficult to understand, numbers oriented, and long-term.
+Most conservatives are not, of course, they just have a different way of approaching the matter, but the conservative methods to fixing the problem are complicated, difficult to understand, numbers oriented, long-term, and very difficult to sell on a campaign trail.
 When people can’t grasp the totality of such an approach, they feel stupid, and when they feel stupid they need someone to help them understand it, or if that’s not possible, to, at least, make them feel better about not understanding it.
-What better way then is there to relate to these people, and their confusion, than to call those with alternative, and complicated, solutions names?
+What better way is there to relate to these people, and their confusion, than to call those with alternative, and complicated, solutions names?
 People understand name calling, it’s street, and it reaches us on a base level equivalent to bathroom humor –a tool that some comedians employ when they fear they’re losing an audience.
 This type of response unites us all in a manner –a Jerry Springer manner– that a complicated explanation with long-term problem solving techniques cannot.

 “I conclude that the machinery created by the politics of kindness does not work very well–” writes Voegeli, “in the sense of being economical, adaptable, and above all effective– because the liberals who build, operate, defend, and seek to expand this machine don’t really care whether it works very well and are, on balance, happier when it fails than when it succeeds.”